leoliveira28/leoliveira28/README.md

 Hello, I'm Leandro 🤸‍♂️
 I’m a front end developer that loves coding world.
-I currently work as freelancer, developing websites. <br />
+I currently work as a font-end developer using mostly Next.js to build websites. <br />

 📝 How to reach me: leandropimentel2011@gmail.com or Instagram @leoliveirapimentel. <br />
 🦩 Fun facts: I love caramelo dogs and I love drone photography. <be />